HouQin/Boundary-Graph/README.md

 where dataset are in list ['cora', 'citeseer', 'pubmed', 'chameleon', 'squirrel', 'cornell', 'texas', 'wisconsin', 'film', 'wiki', 'computers', 'photo'].

 ## About datasets
-Ogbn-ArXiv and Planetoid is available in torch-geometric.
+Ogbn-ArXiv and Planetoid are available in torch-geometric.